KashirskiyDenis/react-native-popup-picker/README.md

 <h4>Light weight and <b>Easy</b> to use pop-up select list.</h4>

 -   Style it your way with style props of every view.
--   Smooth performance on all platforms IOS, Android and Web.
+-   Smooth performance on all platforms IOS, Android.

 <br>